 You know how people joke about poets not making any money?
 It stings a little, but it’s true—publishers do not have a whole lot of money for poets.
 Most new poetry books are published by independent presses, which have a small budget for acquiring new works.
 Poetry books have a smaller readership than fiction and nonfiction titles, so for a press to accept a poetry manuscript, that manuscript needs to have strong appeal towards the publisher’s readership.

-If you’re eyeing an indie press, take a look at the previous titles they’ve published, as this can help gauge their diet for experimentation, as well as what their readership expects from the press.
+If you’re eyeing an indie press, take a look at the previous titles they’ve published, as this can help gauge their interests in poetry, their diet for experimentation, and what their readership expects from the press.

 Do poets ever get a payday?
 Of course—just don’t expect six-figure book deals.
 The only publishers who can afford expensive book titles are the Big 5 (Penguin, MacMillan, HarperCollins, Hachette, Simon & Schuster).
 These publishers will only acquire poetry books from well-known poets, so unless you’re the U.S. Poet Laureate or a social media mogul, you won’t have much luck with these companies.